+Three types of closes and, no, LPO isn’t one of them.
 Very likely the creditors and suppliers demanding payment from embattled Nakumatt are holding dearly to LPOs.

-LPOs tend to be misleading for salespeople who assume that the LPO will automatically transform to cash after the stipulated period and so don’t follow through; some even say that’s for finance department to do.
+LPOs tend to be misleading for salespeople who assume that the LPO will automatically transform to cash after the stipulated period and so don’t follow through; some even say, “That’s for Finance department to do.”
 LPOs converting to cash is not always a natural progression.
 For instance, very likely the creditors demanding payment from embattled Nakumatt are holding dearly to LPOs.
 Contracts are music to the legal departments mind but shouldn’t be the end game for the seller.
 Yes, they are good because if the client refuses to pay or says, “This is not what we wanted,” you can quickly flash it out and exclaim, “Aha!
 You signed this remember?
-Let me reread you Section 112, paragraph 61 subsection q, which you also initialled as you can see here.
+Let me reread you Section 112, paragraph 61 subsection q, which you also initialed as you can see here.
 Now, subsection q says…” But is that a close?

 The conclusive one is money in the bank.
 And this ultimate one, of the three types of closes, and is what the other two should culminate to.
 The conclusive close is what keeps the business running-it pays salaries, commissions, and for developing new products.
 So next time you say “closed”, make sure you mean, money is in the bank.
 And instigating the close is the way how to.

 Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement, please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.Views – 359